e-kwsm/ompi/contrib/doc-ft-components/DEVEL.FT-REQUIREMENTS.md

 Test `05.err_coll.c` verifies that a blocking collective communication completes (possibly in error) at all ranks.
-This test is designed for a process failure to be detected during the collective operation, and can be used as a skeletton to track issues with a particular collective operation by just substituting the collective call of interest.
+This test is designed for a process failure to be detected during the collective operation, and can be used as a skeleton to track issues with a particular collective operation by just substituting the collective call of interest.

 Test `07.err_comm_grid2d.c` is designed for a process failure to be detected during a communicator